How to Find and Purchase a Non-Paying Note (s)

 Here are simple points that will help you get started with investing in non-performing notes:

-This was a quick guide on non-performing notes and will definitely help you in getting started!
+This quick guide on non-performing notes will help you get started!